A) Salesperson Registration Application

 The person is required to declare all prior convictions in a court of law (including a military court), in Singapore or in any other country.

 Example: A person who was previously detained under the Misuse of Drugs Act or served with a detention / police supervision order under the Criminal Law (Temporary Provisions) Act would generally be deemed to be not fit and proper for registration, unless CEA determines otherwise after considering all facts and matters (including circumstances of the prior detention / supervision)

 The information above also applies to the practising partners in General and Limited Partnerships, and practising directors in Companies.

-The application fee to register salespersons and to renew the registration of salespersons is $53.50 (inclusive of GST) and the annual registration fee per salesperson is:
+The application fee to register a new salesperson and to renew the registration of a salesperson is $53.50 (inclusive of GST) and the annual registration fee per salesperson is:

 a.
 A full calendar year, or part of a calendar year starting on or before 30 June and ending on 31 December

 |b.
 Part of a calendar year starting after 30 June and ending on 31 December |